Act for the Government and Protection of Indians: Background

-The California Gold Rush
+California gold rush

-Prior to 1846, the non-native population of California was limited to less than 15,000 people, however, during the California Gold Rush, this population had grown to 100,000 people.
-Tensions built between Anglo American miners and Natives in the area.
-Early on in the Gold Rush, miners banded together in what were essentially militia groups, contributing to harassment and murder of Indigenous peoples in the area.
+Prior to 1846, the non-native population of California was limited to less than 15,000 people, however, during the California gold rush, this population grew to 100,000 people.
+Tensions built between Anglo-American miners and Native Californians in the area.
+Early on in the gold rush, miners banded together in what were essentially militia groups, contributing to harassment and murder of Indigenous peoples in the area.
 This led to many instances of massacre, with groups of natives becoming smaller in size and weaker in their ability to fight back.
 They were already battling disease and lack of food.
-Also at this time, the scalps and ears of Natives were commodified, providing a market for the hunting of Native people within communities.
-Legislation passed through California and eventually the federal government authorized more than a million dollars to be used for expenses that these hunters may have accumulated.

-Many communities through Gold Rush California offered bounties for Indian heads, Indian scalps, or Indian ears.
-And so the Indian raiders could bring the evidence of their kill in, and receive direct local compensation.
-Furthermore, the state of California passed legislation authorizing more than a million dollars for the reimbursement of additional expenses that the Indian hunters may have incurred.
-And then that was passed on eventually to the federal Congress, where Congress passed legislation also authorizing additional federal funds for this purpose permitting public funds to be used for this purpose, leading to sanctioned genocide in the area setting a precedent of horrific violence against Native Americans in California.
+Some communities during the California gold rush offered bounties for Indian heads or scalps.
+Hence, Indian raiders could bring the evidence of their kill in, and receive direct local compensation, leading to sanctioned genocide in the area and setting a precedent of horrific violence against Native Americans in California.